European lawmakers to question regulators over Libor

-The scandal over fixing the rate used as a reference for financial transactions worth more than $350 trillion globally has led to a fine for Britain’s Barclays (BARC.L) and prompted an antitrust investigation by the European Commission as well as a pledge to criminalize the fixing of such indexes.
+The scandal over fixing the rate used as a reference for financial transactions worth more than $350 trillion globally has led to a fine for Britain’s Barclays and prompted an antitrust investigation by the European Commission as well as a pledge to criminalise the fixing of such indexes.

 Gary Gensler, the chairman of the U.S. Commodity Futures Trading Commission, will testify by videoconference.
 Masamichi Kono, chairman of the International Organisation of Securities Commissions will also attend.